Edited by Azizi Powell

 CONGREGATIONAL BEHAVIOR

 Traditionally, the congregation stands when the choir or other processional group is announced (either verbally by a deacon, the pastor, or another church leader, or by the sound of the music playing).
 The congregation doesn't need to face forward while the procession moves down the aisle-usually members of the congregation turn while standing to view the procession.
 If the choir is singing, members of the church may also sing along.
-Church members may also clap their hands as accompaniment even if the choir isn't clapping their hands while they march into the santuary.
-Members of the congregation may also play their tamborines while the choir proceeds into the santuary-although in some Black churches its also rare to see people playing tamborines.)
+Church members may also clap their hands as accompaniment even if the choir isn't clapping their hands while they march into the sanctuary.
+Members of the congregation may also play their tamborines while the choir proceeds into the sanctuary-although in some Black churches its also rare to see people playing tambourines.)
 If the choir or church group is marching into the sanctuary without singing, the congregation rarely sings or claps their hands.
 Unlike New Orleans second line parades, no member of the congregation outside of those groups designated to march in the processional, would ever join the processional.

 Audience decorum during anniversary services is much less formal than during Sunday church services.
 As some of the featured videos in this series demonstrate, during some anniversary processions, audience members may hold their cell phone or other cameras and take photos or videos of the procession.
-It's also acceptable during group annivesary events at some churces-though not all-for audience members to shout out exclamations of encouragement and support for the group or for specific individuals in the group.
+It's also acceptable during group anniversary events at some churches-though not all-for audience members to shout out exclamations of encouragement and support for the group or for specific individuals in the group.
 This audience behavior may occur most often during anniversary events in which members are individually introduced by the program host or hostess while they march down the center aisle of the church with other members of their group.
 "Giving a shout out" to the group or individuals in the group is the same behavior or very similar behavior that occurs during many non-religious Black music or dance events.

 ATTIRE